-The consensus protocol is designed to ensure that for any given block height, the vast majority of nodes should eventually agree on their best valid block chain up to that height.
+The consensus protocol is designed to ensure that for any given block height, the vast majority of well-connected nodes should eventually agree on their best valid block chain up to that height.
+A full validator 5 SHOULD attempt to obtain candidate blocks from multiple sources in order to increase the likelihood that it will find a valid block chain that reflects a recent consensus state.